 transform discussion into action

-With support from DESNZ, the NHDG and its members are working collaboratively to realise the Government’s decarbonisation targets and improve the quality of housing across the UK as we move towards Net Zero.
-The goal of the WG is to identify the barriers delaying us progressing decarbonisation targets in housing and using our experience and knowledge to generate innovative approaches to overcome them.
+With support from DESNZ, the NHDG and its members are working collaboratively to realise the Government’s decarbonisation targets and improve the quality of housing across the UK as we move towards net zero.
+The goal of the working group is to identify the barriers preventing us from achieving our home decarbonisation targets, and to use our knowledge and experience to generate innovative approaches to overcome them.

 Pillar 1